survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 - `--profile` to capture timing-related information.
 The setting is optional but good to set.
 - `--progress` to show how long webpack spent in different stages of the build.

+T> [0x](https://www.npmjs.com/package/0x) can generate a flamegraph of webpack execution to understand where time is spent.

 ### Node API

 Stats can be captured through Node.
 Since stats can contain errors, so it's a good idea to handle that case separately: